SGD with Coordinate Sampling: Theory and Practice: MUSKETEER Algorithm

 \section{MUSKETEER Algorithm}

 This section is dedicated to the algorithm MUSKETEER which performs an adaptive reweighting of the coordinate sampling probabilities to leverage the data structure.
 Note that this procedure is general and may be applied on top of any stochastic optimization algorithm as soon as one has acces to coordinates of a gradient estimate.
+In view of Theorem \ref{th:convergence_as_csgd_grad} and Remark \ref{rem:sparsity_func}, the main idea is to rely on a stochastic version of the Gauss-southwell rule where the coordinates of the gradients are only available through random estimates.
 The algorithm of interest alternates between two elementary blocks: one for the \textit{exploration} phase and another one for the \textit{exploitation} phase.

 \textbf{Exploration phase.} The goal of this phase is twofold: perform stochastic coordinate gradient descent and collect information about the noisy directions of the gradient.
 The former task is done using the current coordinate sampling distribution $Q(d_n)$ which is fixed during this phase whereas the latter is computed through cumulative gains.